mhill10/SalonSolutions/README.md

 ### Project Technologies/Techniques
 * Security/Authentication
-  * Tomcat's JDBC Realm Authentication
+  * Tomcat's JDBC Realm Authentication - j_security_check
-  * Admin role: create/read/update/delete (crud) of all data
+  * Admin role: create/read/update/delete (CRUD) of all data
-  * User role: create user (self as guest), create, edit, delete reservations, view previous and upcoming reservations, edit user profile data entered previously
+  * User role: create user (self as guest), create, edit, delete reservations, view previous and upcoming reservations, edit certain user profile data
-  * All: anyone can view services offered, pricing, available time slots (without requiring a login)
+  * All: anyone can view services offered, pricing, and About Us without requiring a login
 * Database
   * MySQL
   * Store users and roles
-  * Store all data for services offered with default timing and description, appointments/services/timing particular to each guest user, retail products, and invoicing for each appointment
+  * Store all data for services offered with default timing and description, log of reservations to be parsed by userId for individual guests or as one large log for admin
 * ORM Framework
   * Hibernate 5
 * Dependency Management
   * Maven
 * Web Services consumed using Java
-  *Google Calendar?
-  *Instagram/Google login/authentication?
+  * Google Calendar API via Service Account Authorized to Add/Edit/Delete reservations on private Google Calendar on behalf of Web Application
 * CSS
-  * Bootstrap or Materialize
+  * Bootstrap
 * Data Validation
-  * Bootstrap Validator for front end
   * Explore Hibernate's validation
 * Logging
   * Configurable logging using Log4J2.
-In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
+In production, only errors will normally be logged, but logging at an info/debug level can be turned on to facilitate trouble-shooting.
 * Hosting
   * AWS
 * Independent Research Topic/s
-  * CI/CD tools in AWS
-  * Materialize
-  * Javascript ES6
-* git Hibernate Validation
-    * Hibernate Search
-  * Project Lombok to eliminate boilerplate code like getters/setters/equals
+* Continuous Integration - Continuous Deployment (CI-CD) using GitHub Actions to communicate to AWS EC2 Instance
+* Virtual Hosting to point custom domain name to AWS EC2 Instance
 * Unit Testing
     * JUnit tests to achieve 80%+ code coverage
 * IDE: IntelliJ IDEA